williamhogman/happier/README.rst

 A Python development tool that makes you Happier.

 Happier formats, lints and sorts your imports.
 Happier is opinionated, simple and just works, making you hopefully happier.

+To run it just type ``happier`` and your code will be formatted.

 *******************
 What Happier does